wp-plugins/easy-testimonials/readme.txt

 1. Upload the contents of `/easy_testimonials/` to the `/wp-content/plugins/` directory
 2. Activate Easy Testimonials through the 'Plugins' menu in WordPress
-3. Visit this address for information on how to configure the plugin: http://goldplugins.com/documentation/easy-testimonials-documentation/
+3. Visit [here](http://goldplugins.com/documentation/easy-testimonials-documentation/ "Easy Testimonials Pro Documentation") for information on how to configure the plugin.

-= Adding a New Testimonial =
+### Adding a New Testimonial ###

 Adding a New Testimonial is easy!
 There are 3 ways to start adding a new testimonial